RPG Metanoia: Development

 RPG Metanoia took five years to make.
 Luis Suárez stated that the idea for the film came from his time with his nephew during summer (March–May).
 He asked his nephew what he wanted to do and he said he wanted to play online RPG games, so they went to a café and Luis spent the whole day with his nephew inside it.
 He then wanted to make a story for him for his nephew to see what he is missing in life.
 Originally titled RPG, he added with the term Metanoia, means "change or evolution", and in gaming terms, "leveling up!".

 Suárez detailed the interview about the main characters, "All the lead characters were based on people I know.
 Nico was inspired by my real nephew, who at one point in his life was in pretty much the same situation as the character in the movie.
 I used my best friends from grade school as the template for Nico’s friends.
 Though some of their looks, characteristics and attitudes were adjusted for better storytelling, the group dynamic remained intact.
 More often than not, the script was driven by what the real person would probably say or do when faced with the same situation.
 May was mostly inspired by my girlfriend Jenny who used to make her own jewelry and loves the color purple, which is evident in her avatar’s accessories.
 She also pushes me to do my best in the things I do just like May does for Nico in the movie."

 Pre-production

 Thaumatrope Animation began work in 2006 and Ambient Media serve as a production company for the film, features a mix of professional and amateur staff members from storyboard and initial rendering to the dubbing process.
 According to Robert Charles Chien of Ambient Media, they have around 26 animators who worked on.
-The design of local Metanoia server was inspired by Spanish colonization in the Philippines, particularly the walled city of Intramuros, alongside with the floating islands were inspired by side-scrolling video games.
+The design of local Metanoia server was inspired by Spanish colonization in the Philippines, particularly the walled city of Intramuros, along with the floating islands, were inspired by side-scrolling video games.

 In August 2009, Ambient Media officially partnered with ABS-CBN via Star Cinema.